-- I also like sprinkle honey-roasted seeds over the top as seeds are rich in healthy fats that help to lower cholesterol.
+- I also like sprinkle flaked almonds or honey-roasted seeds over the top as nuts and seeds are rich in healthy fats that help to lower cholesterol.

 - Strawberry and banana slices also make great toppings.
 Adding fruit increases the fibre content, which will increase the cholesterol-reducing benefits.